fanchenyou/deepdiary/README.md

 # License and Citation

-Please cite the following paper in your publications if it helps your research:
+Please cite the following paper in your publications if you use our dataset or code in your research:

     @inproceedings{deepdiary2016eccvw,
       title = {DeepDiary: Automatically Captioning Lifelogging Image Streams},